By Steve Kazella

 T-Mobile Lease UPDATE: Lewiston, Idaho - April 9, 2018.
 T-Mobile landlords are encouraged by Tower Genius to have a cell site leasing expert review their T-Mobile cell sites and lease agreements for compliance prior to T-Mobile's 5G upgrade.

 Back in 2012 to 2014, over 10,000 T-Mobile cell sites were upgraded to the 4G network.
 Since then as you've probably seen in TV advertisements, T-Mobile is promoting it's "5G Network".
 If your site hasn't been upgraded already to 5G, T-Mobile landlords can expect the next T-Mobile 5G LTE overlay to be rolled out and integrated into their networks.
-Even though many of T-Mobile's tower are now owned or controlled by Crown Castle, there are thousands of T-Mobile rooftop cell sites that are under T-Mobile management.
-Landlords are urged to have a Telecom Lease Genius take a look at their lease agreements to see if T-Mobile has the authority to upgrade and expand there cell site without the landlords consent, or not, based on the letter of the lease?
-Remember the lease is Gospel.
+Even though many of T-Mobile's cell towers are now owned or controlled by Crown Castle, there are thousands of T-Mobile rooftop cell sites that are directly under T-Mobile management.
+Landlords are urged to have a Tower Genius LLC take a look at their lease agreements to see if T-Mobile has the authority to upgrade and expand there cell site without the landlords consent, or not, based on the letter of the lease?
+Remember the T-Mobile lease agreement is Gospel.
 The carrier has to live and die by it.
-In places like New York City we know that based on market intelligence we have obtained that a large number of cell sites from this particular carrier were not in compliance with their lease agreements.
+In places like New York City we know that based on market intelligence we have obtained that a large number of T-Mobile cell sites from this particular carrier were not initially built in compliance with their lease agreements.
 Even a slight lease default is a default that can be a windfall for landlords.

-We know T-Mobile like the back of our hand, have done a plethora of work for them and their predecessors in a previous life.
+We know T-Mobile like the back of our hand, having done a plethora of work for them and their predecessors in a previous life.
 T-Mobile is notorious for waiting literally until the last second to renew or extend their rooftop leases, which often puts the carrier into a horrible negotiating position, but puts landlords into a leveraged position.

 There are a lot of 15 and 20-year OmniPoint and VoiceStream leases coming up for renewal in the next few years, and we want landlords to know that we want to help you to maximize your T-Mobile amendment and lease extensions when they come up for renewal.